iamstarkov/commonmark-helpers/README.md

 > Even the strongest sometimes need help.

+Basically, with commonmark-helpers you can find desire elements in markdown document and process them in html or plaintext format.

 Bunch of helpers for working with [commonmark][commonmark-readme].
 Also, you can be interested, why I created this module, that’s why I wrote a [post about reasons](https://iamstarkov.com/commonmark-helpers-release/).

 Very important to notice, that this package is very simple and doesn’t contain any smart and/or complicated logic, that’s why it’s tightly coupled with